huynhicode/design-system-guide/docs/design-system-guide/building-a-design-system.md

 ### What are some benefits of a design system?

-- Consistency: the same look and feel across the board as part of a brand identity.
+- Consistency: the same look and feel across the board as part of a brand's identity.
 - Scalability: a streamlined and sustainable workflow.
 - Efficiency: decreases the time it takes to build and ship products.

 ### How to start building out a design system?

 - Conduct a visual audit: take an inventory of all the components that make up your product(s).
-- Create a visual design language: this is made of four main categories.
+- Create a visual design language: this is made up of four main categories.
   - Color
   - Typography
   - Sizing and spacing